zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 !!! question "How does `go run` exactly work?"
     Because **Golang** is a `compiled language`, everytime a program is ran, the program first has to be compliled into machine code (eg. binary). `go run` does both this in succession, both compliling and running after the program is compiled. **The compiled file is not saved**

-Compared to `go run`, `go build` is faster because this command only compiles the program into binary code and does not run it creating a `.exe` file.
+Compared to `go run`, `go build` is faster because this command only compiles the program into binary code creating a `.exe` file and does not run it.

 To test it out, go to your terminal (make sure that you are in the `first-go-project` directory) and input this command: